SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

 ## 🧠 Knowledge check

-??? question "Knowledge question 1"

-    How do you know if a certain directory is a git repository?
+1. How do you know if a certain directory is a git repository?

     ??? success "Solution"

         You can check if there is a ".git" directory.
 Alternative you can use the `git status` command.

-??? question "Knowledge question 2"

-    Explain what the file `gitignore` is used for?
+2. Explain what the file `gitignore` is used for?

     ??? success "Solution"